Hamisi Constituency: Religion

 Hamisi is headquarters to four main Christian Churches; the Pentecostal Assemblies of God (PAG) at Nyang'ori, Friends' Church (Quackers) at Kaimosi, the African Divine Church at Boyani near Gamalenga and Israel (Nineve) Church at Jebrok.
 The prevalence of religious activities has not reduced undesirable delinquencies in this region.
 Literacy rates are above Kenyan Rural average; but a serious lack of educational tools to push this resource to the next level is the main challenge.

 Demographics

 Kaimosi, one of the notable towns in Hamisi, has been a major attraction to international visitors who come as students, Peace Corps volunteers, and missionaries.
-Some of the major schools in Hamisi are Kaimosi High Schools for boys and girls, Kaimosi Teachers College, Friends College Kaimosi, Kaimosi Special School, and Kaimosi Friends Primary School.
+Some of the major schools in Hamisi are Kaimosi High Schools for boys and girls, Kaimosi Teachers College, Friends College Kaimosi, Kaimosi Special School, Kaimosi Friends Primary School and Kaimosi Friends University College.
 Another attraction is the "Hill of Vision" or Javujiluachi in local dialect, Tiriki.

 Unlike many other communities, the Tiriki have been able to preserve major aspects of their cultural heritage including their age group initiation rituals and rites.

 Unemployment patterns in Hamisi mirror those of other similar areas in rural Kenya.
 Employment levels are low because of low agricultural production and an absence of other sectors such as manufacturing, retail, or transportation.